How to Restore Your Gut Health After Taking Antibiotics

 Another important factor is the gut microbiome itself.

-As it turns out, the gut microbiome varies considerably among people [5].
+The gut microbiome varies considerably among people [5].
 Some of us are more resilient to antibiotics than others.
 One study found that with a 5-day course of antibiotics, most people lost around 10 species, while a few lost around 24 [1].

 When it comes to the gut microbiome, balance is key.

 Almost everybody has a small amount of unfriendly bacteria in the gut.
 And that’s okay.
-Beneficial bacteria make sure that these not-so-welcome tenants don’t take up much space.
+Beneficial bacteria make sure that these not-so-welcome tenants don’t take up too much space.

-But as we saw in phase 1, antibiotics cause a major drop in the levels of gut microbes, disrupting this healthy balance [1]–[3].
+The problem is, antibiotics cause a major drop in the levels of gut microbes, disrupting this healthy balance [1]–[3].

 Studies have shown that after antibiotics, the number of drug-resistant bacteria and the amount of antibiotic resistance genes increase [1], [2], [4], [6].
-This is why our Tiny Health Gut Test looks at these genes and calculates your antibiotic resistance signature.
+This is why our Tiny Health Gut Test looks at these bacteria and calculates your antibiotic resistance signature.

-Your antibiotic resistance signature can help us track the long term side effects of antibiotics.
+Your antibiotic resistance signature can help us track the long-term side effects of antibiotics.

-Phase 3: Going back to baseline
+Phase 3: The journey back to baseline

 But this can be a slow process.

-One study found that 6 months after antibiotics, some individuals only recovered about 63% of the bacterial species they had before the antibiotic treatment [1].
+One study found that six months after antibiotics, some individuals only recovered about 63% of the bacterial species they had before the antibiotic treatment [1].
 In another study, friendly species such as Bifidobacterium, Coprococcus, and Eubacterium disappeared with antibiotic use.
 And continued to be undetected from all participants at 6 months post-treatment [2].

 Scientists are still not entirely sure why each person responds to antibiotics differently.
 Some things to consider that may be important factors: